breadbyte/fabric-example-imgui/README.md

 This is a fork of the Fabric Example Mod, modified to utilize the [kotlin-graphics/imgui library](https://github.com/kotlin-graphics/imgui).

 The R key should open the Demo GUI up.
+This is also configurable in the options menu ingame.

 Requires at least Java 11 to run.